JeroenDeVetter/create-react-app/README.md

 # create-react-app
-In this repository am going to make a pomodoro timer.
+In this repository am going to make a pomodoro timer with react.